anthonyjsmith/anthonyjsmith.github.io/_posts/2015-01-12-bundle-open-gem-source.md

 tags:
 - Computing
 date: 2015-01-12 12:41:24.966441000 +00:00
+description: "I didn't realise you could do this, from a Ruby or Rails project using bundler/Gemfile: bundle open activerecord"
 ---
 I didn't realise you could do this, from a Ruby or Rails project using [bundler](http://bundler.io/)/<code>Gemfile</code>: